Baddesley Clinton: History

 In 1438, John Brome, Under-Treasurer of England, purchased the manor, which passed to his son, Nicholas Brome (d.1517), who rebuilt the nearby parish church dedicated to St Michael, as a penance for having murdered the parish priest, a crime reputed to have been committed inside the house.
 The house from this period was equipped with gun-ports, and possibly a drawbridge over the moat.
 When Nicholas Brome died in 1517, the house passed to his daughter, who in 1500 had married Sir Edward Ferrers, Sheriff of Warwickshire.
-The house remained in the Ferrers family until 1940, when it was purchased by Thomas Walker, a relative of the family who changed his name to Ferrers.
-His son, who inherited it in 1970, sold the estate in 1980 to the National Trust, which now manages it.

 Henry Ferrers (1549–1633), "The Antiquary", believed to have built the great hall, made many additions to Baddesley Clinton, including starting the tradition of installing stained glass to represent the family's coat of arms.
 Such glass survives in many rooms.
 In the 18th century the great hall was rebuilt in brick and the east range was extended, though with great care to continue the style of the original building.